 The story drew my attention to the very many pictures I have made over the years, and especially, to the ‘back story’ of each picture or set of pictures.
 It also reminded me of the way that I have drifted away from photography, the act of making pictures, towards the philosophy and sociology of photography.
 I want to share, then, short stories on some of the pictures I have made in places around the world, as a way to give greater meaning to what I originally considered to be the time and spaces between photographs.

 Notwithstanding the catchy idiom that ‘a picture is worth a thousand words’ (Read a piece on this meme, here) there are times when a caption, or a short story on the context of a photograph tells us more than what is depicted in the image.
 Sometimes, as with the photograph, below, it simply tells a story.
 This, then, is the first in a series of short takes on the back stories of pictures, and short takes on photographs.

-I was sitting deep inside a bar in Istanbul drinking coffee.
+I was sat deep inside a bar in Istanbul drinking coffee.
+The entire front of the bar was open to the street.
+A tram line ran along the front edge of the bar.
 It was a cold December morning.
 A man walked into the bar.
 He was bundled in a red parka.
 He sat down, ordered a beer and lit a cigarette.
 He took a sip of beer.
+A toke.
 A picture of Kemal Ataturk on the back wall of the bar flickered in pink fluorescent light.
 He took another sip.
-He had a toke.
-A street car sped by, barely two metres from the man.
+A toke.
+A tram sped by, barely two metres from the man.
 He did not flinch.
 Nobody flinched.
 There were three of us in the bar.
-The barman was arranging classes on the counter.
+The barman was arranging glasses on the counter.
 The man was lost in reverie.
 He took a sip.
-He took a toke.
+A toke.
 Kemal blinked in pink luminescence.